iomega/paired-data-form/README.md

 # Run using Docker compose

-```bash
-docker-compose up --build
-```

-Starts application and api webservice on http://localhost:3000 Project JSON files are stored in a Docker volume.

 The application can be configured using environment variables:
 * PORT, http port application is running on.
 Default is 3000.
 * SHARED_TOKEN, token required to login to review area.

+```bash
+docker-compose up --build
+```

+Starts application and api webservice on http://localhost:3000 Project JSON files are stored in a `./data/` directory.